-If the LED comes on, check for a few seconds that the 7805 does not heat up.
+If the LED comes on, check for a few seconds that none of the components heat up.
 It should stay almost cold.

 Hint: The 220 uF capacitor

 The electrolytic capacitor has a stripe on it to denote the negative side of the capacitor.
 The positive side of the capacitor (which goes into the "+" on the board) is the other one!